compmem/smile/docs/tutorial.rst

 :py:class:`~smile.state.UntilDone` state doesn't end until the second :py:class:`~smile.video.Label` has ran 3 seconds and the :py:class:`~smile.state.Wait` has ran 2 seconds.

-Now we will implement this state into our loop.
+Now to implement this state into the loop:

 .. code-block:: python